CodHeK/porticle.js/README.md

 # Porticle.js

-Minimalistic generation of random colourful particles that move (Can be used as a background) :stuck_out_tongue:
+Minimalistic generation of random colourful particles that move (Can be used as a dynamic background) :stuck_out_tongue:
 #####
 `See how it looks` : [https://codhek.github.io/porticle.js/](https://codhek.github.io/porticle.js/)